 On Sunday, April 7th, the World Health Organization will again sponsor World Health Day.
 Dedicated to global health awareness, World Health Day is the perfect opportunity for all citizens of the world to come together and highlight an important area of global health concern.
 The first World Health Day was held in 1950.
 Themes over the years have focused on mental health and depression (2017), food safety (2015), and urban health (2010) to name a few.
-The theme for 2019 is universal health coverage.
+The theme for 2021 is "Building a fairer, healthier world".

 In addition to supporting global health advancements, World Health Day is the perfect opportunity to focus on personal improvements such as how to support health through balanced eating, steps to develop physical health habits, and actions to improve environmental health.

 Take this opportunity to discuss with youth what being healthy means to them and what they can do to make improvements in their lives.